 "You're joking."
 Garrus's voice did something indescribable in human terms when he was angry; his upper register flattened while the lower became more emphatic.

-Shepard hauled herself up on her knees to hook the bottle of wine from the edge of her desk; she had to reach for it, and ended up balancing herself against Garrus's shoulder.
+Shepard hauled herself up on her knees to grab the bottle of wine from the edge of her desk; she had to reach for it and ended up bracing herself against Garrus's shoulder.
 "Here," she said, and offered it to him.
 "You have a lot of catching up to do.
-Take it, Vakarian, it's dextro safe."
+Take it, Vakarian, come on."

 He took a swig to placate her.
 "Now I know you're joking," he said.
 "There's no way you're trying to soften me up for some terrible news."

 "Look, Garrus—" She sighed.
 "I've done a hell of a thing, and we can't afford to fight a war on two fronts.
 If the batarians want retribution, it's better for me to take the fall than it is to tie up our forces in what would end up being a pretty damn vicious war."